If you had a mortgage at 6.5 percent interest and had a chance to slash your interest rate in half, you would say where do I sign? Right?

 To test their assertion, they distilled data (some 1.5 million single family mortgages) furnished by CoreLogic, screening out those with low credit scores, too high loan-to-value (LTV) ratios, sinking equity and other negative factors.
 Yet, after all that, they still found that roughly 20 percent who would have benefited from refinancing, didn’t take the plunge.

 But as impressive as the professors’ data-sifting was, it only confirmed what has long been known.
-Many people who can refinance simply fail to do so, missing the opportunity of a lifetime or at least 30-years of paying a smaller mortgage.
-If you’re someone who might benefit by refinancing, use the MyBankTracker mortgage calculator to figure your savings.
+Many people who can refinance simply fail to do so, missing the opportunity of a lifetime or at least 30 years of paying a smaller mortgage.
+To find out if refinancing your home will benefit you, use the MyBankTracker refinance calculator.

 When the Treasury Department launched the Home Affordable Refinance Program (HARP) to help more borrowers refinance — even those with high LTVs — it predicted some 4 to 5 million people would access the program.
 Less than a million did, a trend right in line with what the professors discovered.

-On three occasions, NHS mailed letters to households determined to be most likely to benefit from refinancing.
+On three occasions, letters were mailed to households determined to be most likely to benefit from refinancing.
 Each letter coincided with a subsequent drop in interest rates.
 Each letter promised that no upfront money would be required from the borrower to refinance.
+All three times, a weak percentage of homeowners responded.

 After reviewing their data and listening to the respondents, the professors observed that although homeowners with lagging education, income and credit were less apt to refinance than those better off in those areas, the differences were small.
 Procrastination also held people back from refinancing.
 Myopia, or the lack of ability to envision long-term savings, and the inability to understand complex decisions were other factors cites.